juanmb88/juanmb88/README.md

-Hi 👋 My name is Juan Manuel Balugano
+Hi 👋 I'm Juan Manuel Balugano and I glad that you're here!
 =====================================

-developer frontEnd Jr
+I am a Jr frontEnd developer and in fact I study backend in a bootcamp and English as a second language
 ----------------

 * 🌍  I'm based in Buenos Aires